explo-gr/simple-waybar-mediaplayer/README.md

 # Simple Waybar Mediaplayer

 A simple mediaplayer module for waybar written with **bash** that primarily relies on **playerctl** \
-*It's recommended to also install `mpv-mpris` for compatibility with mpv-based players*

-You can fork it if you feel like it
+You can fork it if you feel like it 👍

 ## Requirements
 - Waybar
-- Playerctl
+- `playerctl` to handle media
-- Nerdfonts *for displaying icons*
+- any **Nerdfont** for displaying icons
+- (optinoal) `mpv-mpris` for compatibility with mpv-based players

 ## Features